maddenc33/School_District_Analysis/README.md

 - Percentage of students who passed reading
 - Overall passing percentage

-In order to generate the **School Summary**, I had to manipulate the data further:
+In order to generate the **School Summary**, I had to manipulate the data further, using similar methods as before:
   1. Set the index to the school name.
   2. Get the student count per school.
   3. Calculate the budget per student.